dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 also stands out from simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.)

+- TODO: decide whether to move up the section on sociophysical metrics
+  - and decide whether to move up the physics metaphors (its too long)

 <a name="postulates-of-sociophysical-systems" />

 # [Postulates of Sociophysical Systems](#postulates-of-sociophysical-systems)